ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-1.md

 Welcome to day 4 of the Twitter clone course.
 Yesterday, we connected our tweet form to our server and saved the tweet to our database.
 Today, we are going to get those tweets and render them on our homepage.
 After today, your site will feel very interactive because you can create tweets and see them appear on our feed.

-Since we’ve already gone over HTML and CSS basics, I’ll show you how I would go about designing a tweet in this lesson.
-We’ll be walking through some of the steps and iterations we take to design the tweet.
-Even though I’m going to show you more of the process, there was still a lot of trial and error involved in getting the styles I wanted.
-I tell you this so you don’t get impatient when creating your own HTML and CSS.
+Since we've already gone over HTML and CSS basics, I'll show you how I would go about designing a tweet in this lesson.
+We'll be walking through some of the steps and iterations we take to design the tweet.
+Even though I'm going to show you more of the process, there was still a lot of trial and error involved in getting the styles I wanted.
+I tell you this so you don't get impatient when creating your own HTML and CSS.
 It takes time to get things looking good.
-Let’s get started.
+Let's get started.

 Before we can render our Tweets on the page, we need to make static version of a Tweet.
 I like to start with a static version so I can focus on designing what I want the tweet to look like before I try to populate it with data from our database.

-Open “tweets.ejs” and let’s start making a tweet.
-In HTML, there is an element tag called “article” that is used to contain HTML that would make sense on it’s own.
-An example of this would be the contents of a blog post because a blog post should make sense on it’s own.
+Open “tweets.ejs” and let's start making a tweet.
+In HTML, there is an element tag called “article” that is used to contain HTML that would make sense on it's own.
+An example of this would be the contents of a blog post because a blog post should make sense on it's own.
 Tweets are the same way in that reading a single tweet should still make sense.
-Let’s add an “article” element under our tweet form and give it the class “tweet” so we can style our tweet.
+Let's add an “article” element under our tweet form and give it the class “tweet” so we can style our tweet.

 ```html
 <body>